cecinuga/thorcino/README.md

 - **`TensorDataset`** — wraps in-memory tensors and validates that they share the same length along dimension 0.
 - **`ImageDataset`** — lazily loads images from disk on access (via `load_jpeg`), pairing each with its label.
+Note that `load_jpeg` (`dataset/utils.py`) is still a stub, so this dataset is scaffolding rather than a working loader.
 - **`DataLoader`** — iterates a `Dataset` in mini-batches, with optional shuffling, and collates each batch by stacking samples along a new leading (batch) axis.